 There is no red tape.
 Parking lots are free of charge.
 However, take extreme care with fire.
-There has been a series of forest fires in the last years which destroyed much of Madeira's wonderful vegetaion, especially on the south side of the weather divide.
+There has been a series of forest fires in the last years that destroyed much of Madeira's wonderful vegetation, especially on the south side of the weather divide.

 Anytime!
 Madeira doesn't know any seasons so these hikes are always possible.
 Since Boca da Encumeada is (situated on) the weather divide it might become foggy.
 The other trails, however, are pretty safe!

 You can find a lot of hotel rooms and apartments on Madeira.
 Either visit the next travel office or do an internet search.
 The island is small, all trailheads can be reached by car in an hour from almost anywhere on the island.
 Most accommodation can be found in the south of the island near Funchal and Camara de Lobos.